John Curro AM MBE

 Bradley has performed as a freelance pianist and accordionist with the Queensland Symphony Orchestra, Queensland Philharmonic Orchestra, Melbourne Symphony Orchestra and for the Queensland Performing Arts Centre in productions of How to Succeed in Business without Really Trying, The Pirates of Penzance and The Sound of Music.
 He has appeared as both conductor and soloist for the University of Queensland Musical Society and the St Lucia Orchestra.

-Bradley is member of the Board of Examiners of the Australian Music Examinations Board, involved in research at Griffith University into Interactive Music Systems, and is currently Head of Music (Performance) at St Mary’s College Toowoomba.
+Bradley is member of the Board of Examiners of the Australian Music Examinations Board, and is currently Director of Music at Moreton Bay College and Moreton Bay Boys’ College.

 Conductor, QYO Wind Symphony

 Warwick Potter is one of Australia’s leading conductors.
 He has conducted Adelaide Symphony Orchestra, Camerata of St.John’s, Canberra Symphony Orchestra (CSO), Darwin Symphony Orchestra, Queensland Symphony Orchestra (QSO), Tasmanian Symphony Orchestra and West Australian Symphony Orchestra on multiple occasions.
 He is currently the specialist Education Conductor to CSO and he conducted performances across a range of portfolios including education, family, outdoor spectaculars, concerto competitions and subscription concerts.
 He enjoys a protean career – collaborations include those with Hamburg Philharmonic Orchestra and Bolshoi Ballet.